Radioactive incident monitoring

 This series brings together all documents relating to Radioactive incident monitoring

 Radiation dose rate readings (gamma plus cosmic) from 96 sites around the UK are collected every hour and checked for any indication of abnormal increase.
-Any evidence of a nuclear incident of radiological significance for the UK would result in a national alert being raised.
+Any readings of radiological significance for the UK would result in an alert being raised and investigated.

 Background radiation continues to be the main component of observed levels of gamma radiation recorded at RIMNET sites.
 The observed UK annual radiation dose rate ranges from around 0.5 mSv to 1.0 mSv with an average of less than 0.7mSv.